tedneward/Azgaarnoth/Classes/Mystic/WuJen.md

     npc.actions.append("***Animate Water (7 psi; concentration, 1 hr.).*** You cause a water elemental to appear in an unoccupied space you can see within 120 feet of you.
 The elemental lasts until your concentration ends, and it obeys your verbal commands.
 In combat, roll for its initiative, and choose its behavior during its turns.
 When this effect ends, the elemental disappears.
 See the Monster Manual for its stat block.")

 def masteryofweather(npc):
-    npc.bonusactions.append("***Psychic Focus: Mastery of Water.*** While focused on this discipline, you have resistance to lightning and thunder damage.
+    npc.bonusactions.append("***Psychic Focus: Mastery of Weather.*** While focused on this discipline, you have resistance to lightning and thunder damage.
 The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
 You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.actions.append("***Cloud Steps (1–7 psi; concentration, 10 min.).*** You conjure forth clouds to create a solid, translucent staircase that lasts until your concentration ends.
 The stairs form a spiral that fills a 10-foot-by-10-foot area and reaches upward 20 feet per psi point spent.")